 Andre måter å bevege seg rundt

-There is a Tourist Train which goes around Salamanca in the summer.
+There is a sightseeing train which goes round Salamanca in the summer.
 It departs from Plaza de Anaya square.

 For more information: